bschulz81/AcceleratedLinearAlgebra/README.md

 the printer functions for tensors were adapted to work with integers, double values, complex values and objects with a print function.

-the dot product was adapted to work with complex functions
+the non-distributed dot product was adapted to work with complex functions

 fixes in the constructors of mdspan_data